Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Simulation Distillation for Efficient Real-World Adaptation

 \subsection{Pretraining on Simulated Data}

-\Method\ builds on existing sim-to-real data-generation pipelines that use privileged, state-based expert policies to collect large-scale datasets paired with raw perception.
-While prior approaches primarily use this data for imitation, planning-based adaptation requires world models that can reason counterfactually about trajectories far beyond the expert and real-world data distributions.
-In particular, dynamics must generalize from few real-world samples, and reward and value models must reliably discriminate between good and bad trajectories under off-policy action sequences.
-To meet these requirements, we deliberately inject sub-optimal actions during simulation rollouts, producing a broad training distribution.
+\Method\ builds on sim-to-real data-generation pipelines that use privileged, state-based expert policies to collect large-scale datasets paired with raw perception \cite{yin2026emergent}.
+While prior work primarily uses this data for imitation, planning-based adaptation places stronger demands on the learned model.
+A planner will actively search for high-value action sequences and exploit model errors wherever coverage is weak, so the model must remain reliable far beyond the expert and real-world data distributions.
+Dynamics predictions must generalize from few real-world samples, while reward and value models must distinguish good and bad outcomes under off-policy actions.
+To provide this coverage, we deliberately inject sub-optimal actions during simulation rollouts, providing coverage over mistakes, recoveries, and failed attempts.

-\textbf{Expert Policy Training.} We first train a state-based expert policy $\pi^e(s_t)$ with PPO \cite{schulman2017proximal}.
-We also save the optimal state-based value function $V^e(s_t)$ and intermediate policy checkpoints $\{\pi^k\}_{k=1}^{K}$ learned during training.
+\textbf{Expert Policy Training.} We first train a state-based expert policy $\pi^e(s_t)$ with reinforcement learning using existing sim-to-real pipelines \cite{yin2026emergent, lee2020learning}.
+We also save the optimal state-based value function $V^e(s_t)$ and intermediate policy checkpoints $\{\pi^k\}_{k=1}^{K}$ learned during training to be used for value supervision and diverse, sub-optimal data generation.

-\textbf{Generating Diverse Trajectories and Dense Supervision.} We generate diverse simulation rollouts (Fig.~\ref{fig:method}) by alternating between an expert policy $\pi^e$ and a set of sub-optimal policies $\{\pi^k\}_{k=1}^K$, and by periodically injecting random action perturbations over short temporal windows.
-This generates diverse failure and recovery behaviors beyond the nominal expert manifold, enabling the world model to reliably produce predictions about counterfactual trajectories.
+\textbf{Generating Diverse Trajectories and Dense Supervision.} We generate diverse simulation rollouts (\cref{fig:method}) by alternating between an expert policy $\pi^e$ and a set of sub-optimal policies $\{\pi^k\}_{k=1}^K$, and by periodically injecting random action perturbations over short temporal windows.
+This generates diverse failure and recovery behaviors beyond the nominal expert manifold, broadening coverage over dynamically feasible state-action trajectories and enabling the world model to reliably predict counterfactual outcomes.
 This results in a dataset $\simdataset = \{(o_t, a_t, r_t, v_t)\}_{t=0}^N$, where rewards $r_t$ are computed from privileged simulator state and value targets $v_t$ are provided by the expert value function $V^e(s_t)$.
 Crucially, this data-generation process is massively parallelizable and exploits the full training artifact of the simulator—including expert policies, intermediate checkpoints, and value functions—to produce rich supervision at scale.
-The full data generation procedure is provided in \cref{app:datagendetails}.
+In addition, we randomize perceptual observations extensively to ensure robust transfer of the encoder.
+See \cref{app:datagendetails} for details.